Schlumberger Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Schlumberger options trades today is 3477.89 with a total volume of 2,865.00.
+This data can help you track the liquidity and interest for Schlumberger's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Schlumberger's big money trades within a strike price range of $20.0 to $45.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Schlumberger's whale activity within a strike price range from $32.0 to $45.0 in the last 30 days.

 Schlumberger Option Volume And Open Interest Over Last 30 Days